 - a.
 Noise that can be clearly heard outside of one's immediate residence hall room or excessive noise in a common area (i.e. hallways, bathrooms, lounges, etc.) during established quiet hours.
 Quiet Hours for all residence areas begin at 10:00 pm Sunday through Thursday and end at 8:00 am.
 Weekend (Friday and Saturday) quiet hours begin at 1:00 am (doors close at 11:00 pm) and end at 10:00 am.
-The week prior to and during final exams, Quiet Hours will be in effect for twenty-four (24) hours. - b.
+The week prior to and during final exams, Quiet Hours will be in effect for 24 hours. - b.
 At all times, however, respect of others' needs for quiet to sleep and study is expected, also known as Courtesy Hours.
-Instruments or amplification devices producing excessive volume, including, but not limited to subwoofers, are prohibited in the residence halls. - 5.
-Other Resident Policies: Other residence hall policies and cleaning standards (including those noted in the Resident Student Handbook), as defined by the Director of Housing and Residential Life or her/his designee.
+Instruments or amplification devices producing excessive volume, including but not limited to subwoofers, are prohibited in the residence halls. - 5.
+Other Resident Policies: Other residence hall policies and cleaning standards (including those noted in the Resident Student Handbook), as defined by the Director of Housing & Residential Life or their designee.
 These policies will be properly communicated to the College community in a timely manner. - 6.
 Pets: Pets are not allowed in residence areas, with the exception of fish, which are kept in tanks that are 10 gallons or less and do not require filters, heaters or lights. - 7.
 Visitation: Students are expected to comply with the visitation option that has been established for each residence hall room.
 In all cases, a student's right to have a quiet place to sleep and study takes precedence over utilizing a room for any other reason. - 8.
-Windows/Doors/Walls: In order to protect the safety and right to reasonable quiet of students within the residence areas and to protect the safety of those people who pass by the residence areas, the College has created guidelines for students regarding windows.
+Windows/Doors/Walls: In order to protect the safety and right to reasonable quiet of students within the residence areas and to protect the safety of those people who pass by the residence area, the College has created guidelines for students regarding window, doors and walls.
 Any student found in violation of this policy may be issued a \$150 fine.

-These include but are not limited to prohibitions against:

-- a.
-Sitting or climbing on window ledges; - b.
-Removing screens from windows; - c.
-Excessive noise coming from windows (i.e. speakers on the windowsill or yelling out of the windows); - d.
-Throwing, tossing or dropping items out of windows; - e.
-Placing objects (such as antennae) outside of residence facility windows; - f.
-Propping open external or hallway doors; - g.
-Climbing/exiting or attempting to climb/exit through windows;
+These include but are not limited to: - a.
+Sitting or climbing on window ledges. - b.
+Removing screens from windows. - c.
+Excessive noise coming from windows (i.e. speakers on the windowsill or yelling out of the windows). - d.
+Throwing, tossing or dropping items out of windows. - e.
+Placing objects (such as antennae) outside of residence facility windows. - f.
+Propping open external or hallway doors. - g.
+Climbing, exiting or attempting to climb or exit through windows. - h.

-- h.
 Nails, tape, posting putty, etc. may not be used to fasten objects to the walls.
-(Consult Residential Life staff for a listing of approved adhesives); - i.
+Consult Residential Life Staff for a listing of approved adhesives. - i.
 Nothing may be mounted on the inside/outside of the window.
-This includes decals, flags, signs, posters and electrical advertising; and - j.
-No items may be hung from the ceiling, ceiling light fixtures or curtains.
+This includes decals, flags, signs, posters and electrical advertising. - j.
+No items may be hung from the ceiling, ceiling light fixtures or curtains. - k.
+Students cannot install any unauthorized cameras, including camera doorbells, anywhere on College premises.